Dear Parents and Families of the Class of 2018,

 On Saturday, May 19, 2018, Fredonia's Commencement will celebrate a new phase in the lives of the students we honor.
 There is a special place for you as well.
 Your support and encouragement, expressed in so many ways, are essential to graduates' success.

 Commencement ceremonies will take place in the arena portion of Steele Hall.
 Bachelor's, master's, and advanced certificate candidates/graduates will be included in each ceremony.
-Follow this link, which will provide information on which ceremony your graduate will be attending, either morning and afternoon ceremonies.
-Students will graduate by major/program, either at 10:00 a.m. or 3 p.m., according to their primary major/program.
+Follow this link, which will provide information on which ceremony your graduate will be attending, either morning and afternoon.
+Students will graduate at either 10 a.m. or 3 p.m., according to their primary major/program.

 Please discuss with your graduate two important matters that will contribute to making this a great day for everyone.
 The consumption of alcohol in the arena is neither acceptable nor condoned, and university policy on alcohol consumption will be strictly enforced.
 Also, please plan your post-Commencement activities so all members of your party can remain in the Steele Hall arena until the ceremony concludes.

 A professional photographer will take a picture of each graduate shaking hands with the President.
 Students will be notified by Island Photography when photos are available; of course, there is no obligation to purchase a photo.
 For those family and friends who cannot attend, the event will be live streamed so that all may see their loved ones graduate.
-Following the ceremony, you are encouraged to celebrate at a reception in the Dods Hall grove honoring the Class of 2017.
+Following the ceremony, you are encouraged to celebrate at a reception in the Dods Hall grove honoring the Class of 2018.
 The rain location for the reception is the Williams Center.

 University President Senior Class President